Segregated funds and mutual funds often have many of the same benefits such as:

 What are these features?

-Maturity and death benefit guarantees mean the insurance company must guarantee at least 75% of the premium paid into the contract for at least 10 years upon maturity or your death.
+Maturity and death benefit guarantees mean the insurance company must guarantee at least 75%, and up to 100%, of the premium paid into the contract after 15 years (referred to “upon maturity”), or upon your death with no time restrictions.

 Resets means you have the ability to reset the maturity and death benefit guarantee at a higher market value of the investment.